DonnaYoung.org

 Read the introduction on page 75 so you can explain this exercise to your student.

 You will need a copy of the handout on page 76 and fine point markers.
-If you would rather make one, then feel free to print any of my blank grid files.
+If you would rather not make one, then print any of my blank grid files.
 There is one pictured to the right, it is a 4 x 5 grid.
 If you prefer a 4 x 4 grid, there is one on this web page: Grids

 K. Wow!
 I can Draw!, Part 2, pages 75-79

 Read the instructions and the step by step.
-This one starts near the bottom of page 75 and goes through 76.
+This one starts near the bottom of page 75 and goes through page 79.
 Have the drawing supplies ready and do this lesson.

 This is the last lesson of Lesson One.
 How did everyone do?
 Did we meet our objectives?
 If not, should we repeat any of the lessons?